 If you’re there during the day, you can also enjoy a pleasant free stop at the garden attached to the Benedictine Abbey.
 As you head back into the city in late evening, take a moment to enjoy the sight of the City of Gold bathed in the light of sunset.
 Head back to your hotel and get packed up, but keep your swimsuit and your outdoor gear handy!

 Where to stay in Jerusalem

 If you prefer a quieter area (as we do) we recommend staying in the German Colony, right near the original train station.
-We stayed there in a wonderful GuesttoGuest apartment for two weeks.
-There are two other new options in the neighborhood worth a look: the stunning Orient Hotel, and its adjacent sister “aparthotel” property next door.
+We stayed there in a wonderful apartment for two weeks and I’ve stayed in the neighborhood with family several times.
+Check out these great options:

 Ready to book?
 Read our neighborhood-by-neighborhood guide to where to stay in Jerusalem

 Use the interactive map to find vacation rentals and hotels in Jerusalem

 Whether or not to have a rental car in Jerusalem depends on your exact schedule – a car can be more of a liability than an asset in Jerusalem in general, unless you’re there on Shabbat.
 Buses don’t run on Shabbat (from Friday evening to Saturday evening) and most activities within the city are closed as well.
 Non-religious Jerusalemites often leave the city on Shabbat, and it’s easy to get around by car since the roads are completely empty.
 If you’re thinking of driving around, make sure to read these important tips for renting a car in Israel.

 If you don’t get a car, Jerusalem is easy enough to get around on foot, by bus or even using the new light rail.
 For public transportation, you’ll need to purchase a reloadable Rav Kav card.